marcuslommel/primzahlenrechner/README.md

 Version 2.0 (2012)

-Findet Primzahlen im angegeben Bereich (integer).
+Findet Primzahlen in the chosen range (integer).